Crane Fly

 IDENTIFICATION: Adults are long-legged black, brown, or gray flies with long thin bodies and wings.
 Legs are very long and thin and broken off easily.

 BIOLOGY AND LIFE CYCLE: Adult flies lay eggs in the soil or in debris.
 Larvae, called leather jackets, are common in partially aquatic or very moist soil.
 Adults live only a few days.
+About 95% of the crane fly's life is spent in the larval stage, lasting as long as three years or more.
+During this time they are important for recycling and decomposition by eating leaves and other small bits of organic material in the soil or water bodies where they live.

 HABITAT: Commonly found near water and in tall vegetation.
 Larvae are aquatic semi-aquatic.